 The Value of Veterans

-seven values, but I want to shift gears a bit and speak directly to veterans.
+There’s so much good teaching that could come out of those seven values, but I want to shift gears a bit and speak directly to veterans.

 After months and years as a soldier, sailor, or airman, transitioning to the role of civilian may be one of the hardest assignments you ever have.
 As you look to find your new way forward, I want to say something that I hope will be encouraging.

 I’ve written often about the leadership deficit we face in our country, and men and women of your character and caliber can and should find a home among those of us who want to see good values make a comeback.

-is your why, the reason for your life, and it’s expressed through your calling, the work of your life.
+There is a difference between purpose and calling: purpose is your why, the reason for your life, and it’s expressed through your calling, the work of your life.

 Your purpose didn’t end the day your military career did—it continues, and finds expression in a new calling, whatever that may be.